ModuleLoader/es-module-loader/README.md

 ### RegisterLoader Hooks

-Implementing a loader on top of the `RegisterLoader` base class involves extending that class and providing `resolve` and `instantiate` prototype hook methods.
+Instead of just hooking modules within the resolve hook, the `RegisterLoader` base class provides an instantiate hook to separate execution from resolution and enable spec linking semantics through the instantiate API.

-The instantiate hook convention here is defined by the register loader:
+Implementing a loader on top of the `RegisterLoader` base class involves extending that class and providing these `resolve` and `instantiate` prototype hook methods:

 ```javascript
 import RegisterLoader from 'es-module-loader/core/register-loader.js';